-At the review conference, states parties agreed a final declaration reaffirming their continued commitment to the convention’s objectives and their determination to exclude completely the possibility of the use of biological weapons.
-States parties reviewed the operation of the convention and expressed views on its articles.
-States parties agreed that the prohibitions in article I, defining the scope of the convention, apply to all scientific and technological developments in the life sciences and in other fields of science relevant to the convention that have no peaceful purpose.
+On 8 December, States Party agreed a three-part Final Document which included a Final Declaration where States declared their continued commitment to the Convention and their determination to exclude completely the possibility of the use of biological weapons.
+States Party reviewed the operation of the Convention and expressed their views on all its Articles in some detail.
+Importantly States Party agreed that the prohibitions in Article I, which defines the scope of the Convention, apply to all scientific and technological developments in the life sciences and in other fields of science relevant to the Convention that have no peaceful purpose.

 endorsed the work done between 2003 and 2005 by States Party on five specific topics relevant to the Convention;

 established a three-person implementation support unit based in the UN in Geneva, to perform specific tasks in support of States Party and to serve as a focal point;

 agreed that where possible States should submit their Confidence Building Measure (CBM) returns electronically and that they should be circulated between States Party electronically;